-Japan: Complying with the Act on the Regulation of Manufacture and Evaluation of Chemical Substances
+Japan: Complying with the Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc.

-Based on the Act on the Regulation of Manufacture and Evaluation of Chemical Substances, Lion notifies the relevant authorities of the use classifications and volumes of all the general chemical substances and priority assessment chemical substances it manufactures or imports (with exceptions based on the provisions of the Act, such as for substances manufactured or imported in quantities of less than one ton per year).
+Based on the Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc., Lion notifies the relevant authorities of the use classifications and volumes of all the general chemical substances and priority assessment chemical substances it manufactures or imports (with exceptions based on the provisions of the Act, such as for substances manufactured or imported in quantities of less than one ton per year).
 As needed, our chemicals departments also notify the relevant authorities of the use classifications and volumes of small-volume and low-volume new chemical substances it manufactures or imports.
 We will continue to gather information about the volumes and uses of manufactured or imported chemical substances and file proper notifications.